Answers to frequently asked questions on premium pay in the Philippines.

 If there is work performed on a regular holiday which is also a rest day or a special non-working day, a covered employee is entitled to a premium pay of 30% of the regular holiday rate of 200% based on his/her daily basic wage or a total of 260%.

-What if an employee starts working on a regular day and then work crosses over a rest day or a special non-working day?
+May an employee refuse to work on a rest day or a special non-working day...